dkarpa/dkarpa.github.io/_projects/ana.md

   </div>
 </div>

 Our analysis centers on how respondents *actually used* information while completing the conjoint tasks.
-Instead of assuming all attributes matter equally, we evaluate whether participants **attended to** each feature—and how this varied across political groups and treatment conditions.
+Instead of assuming all information is attended to, we evaluate whether participants **attended to** each feature—and how this varied across political groups and treatment conditions.

 ---